6 Design Tips For Mobile Responsive Emails

 According to Moosend’s 2016 infographic within the past 12 months alone, a significant change has taken place regarding open rates by device.
 At the beginning of the year, desktop open rates were almost equal to mobile open rates, accounting for almost identical percentages (approx. 50%).

 By the end of the year though, a different trend can be noticed; emails viewed on desktop sank to 43% while mobile open rates experienced a substantial increase just below 60%, within just a few months.
 Arguably, mobile is on the rise and it is taking email with it.
+In order to ensure responsiveness across all email clients and devices, check out how to send HTML emails in Gmail.

 1. Test Mobile Responsiveness Across Devices

 At the moment, not all mobile devices provide their users with automatic scaling.
-In particular, iOS mobile devices offer smooth email rendering, however this is not the case for Android users (who get to see the top left corner of the email message).
+In particular, iOS mobile devices offer smooth email rendering, however, this is not the case for Android users (who get to see the top left corner of the email message).

 This points towards a piece of advice that is central as much as it is basic: test before you send across various operation systems, even across different mobile phone manufacturers (e.g. an iPhone, a Samsung, Nokia, a LG, and a HUAWEI, or another up-and-coming manufacturer).